 Chemistry addresses the nature of matter and the changes that matter undergoes.
 Topics include atomic structure, chemical and physical changes, chemical formulae and reactions, properties of matter, solutions, acids and bases, and pH.
-Most topics are mathematically rooted and require proficiency with algebraic topics such as order of operations, rounding, converting between units, and scientific notation.
 Laboratory work emphasizes analysis of quantitative and qualitative data.